 You may not be sure if you are seeing bed bugs in your Frederick hotel.
 There are telltale signs of bed bug infestations that you can detect.
 You may see red or black spots on the mattress or clustered near the seams of the bed.
 You may want to inspect the seams in any hotel room you enter to look out for signs of hidden bed bugs.
 Of course, you may also discover bed bugs by waking up in the morning with an itchy bite.
 These tiny bugs are nocturnal, so it can be more difficult to discover them during the day.
 They leave behind spots on an infested mattress, and you may even notice a musty odor in infested rooms.

 What Should You Do If You Find Bed Bugs?

 If you find bed bugs in your hotel or apartment, document the infestation immediately.
 Take photos and videos that show the insects, your bites and other damage that they have caused.
 If you can use a small, self-sealing plastic bag, take samples of the bugs with you.
 This task is unpleasant, but it can help to verify that you are a victim of a bed bug hotel infestation and to hold those responsible accountable.
 Report the infestation immediately to the hotel manager or your landlord and file a report with the Frederick County Health Department.
 Make sure that you get the medical treatment that you need for your bites and associated scarring.

 Frederick, MD, Bed Bug Lawyer for Apartment and Hotel Claims

 You should not have to be financially and physically harmed because a landlord or hotel owner violated their legal responsibilities to you.
 If you have been, contact the bed bug lawyers at Whitney LLP.
 Our attorneys will work to seek the compensation you deserve, and you will not bear any out-of-pocket fees or expenses.
-For a free consultation, use our online form or call us at (410) 583-8000.
+For a legal consultation, use our online form or call us at (410) 583-8000.